eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 - impl
 - utest

+### `ank get agents`

+#### CLI provides the list of connected agents
+`swdd~cli-provides-list-of-agents~1`

+Status: approved

+The Ankaios CLI shall provide a function to get the list of Ankaios agents connected to the Ankaios server.

+Tags:
+- Cli
+- CliCommands

+Needs:
+- impl
+- utest
+- stest

 #### CLI blocks until the Ankaios Server responds to the request to get the list of workloads
 `swdd~cli-blocks-until-ankaios-server-responds-list-workloads~1`